- Departments & Services

 - Solid waste should be placed at the curb no earlier than 6 pm the day prior to collection and no later than 6 am the day of collection.

 - Items such as discarded furniture, rugs, building material, appliances and other miscellaneous debris cannot be collected.
-City residents have the option to dispose of non-collectable items (for a nominal fee) at the Town of Canandaigua Transfer Station.
-Details of this program can be obtained by calling the Department of Public Works (DPW) Office at 396-5060
+City residents have the option to dispose of non-collectable items (for a nominal fee) at the Town of Canandaigua Transfer Station on the 2nd and 4th Saturday of each month from 1-4pm.
+Details of this program can be obtained on this website by viewing the Updated Transfer Station Flyer 2023 found at the bottom of this page.

 - No waste generated from a business will be collected